 Whether you’re a local or you’re traveling to Boise and your upcoming trip to Idaho is focused around kid-friendly attractions—this list of fun things to do in Boise ID has something for you.

-With so many great things to do in Boise, it’s hard not to have an amazing time with family.
+With so many fun things to do in Boise Idaho, it’s hard not to have an amazing time with family.
 From exploring nature and taking trips up into the mountains or just visiting one of downtown Boise’s fun attractions – there are always new things around every corner!

 Boise Idaho Fun Facts